akw/akw.github.io/journal/home-tech.md

 # Log
 Reverse cronological notes.
 If a topic is ongoing, it should be extracted into its own document and linked above.

+## Notes
+*2022-12-08*

+`vitl` needs to be started from home directory. which is awkward.
+Maybe should change it to start it from the home directory automatically, but then either it needs to be installed in the same place, or I need to figure out the location where the script is

 ## docker-compose in vitl
 *2022-12-08*